paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Question #182

-**Texto original:**
-A company wants to migrate its MySQL database from on premises to AWS.
-The company recently experienced a database outage that significantly impacted the business.
-To ensure this does not happen again, the company wants a reliable database solution on AWS that minimizes data loss and stores every transaction on at least two nodes.
-Which solution meets these requirements?

-**Tradução:**
 Uma empresa deseja migrar seu banco de dados MySQL do ambiente local para a AWS.
 Recentemente, a empresa enfrentou uma interrupção no banco de dados que impactou significativamente os negócios.
 Para garantir que isso não aconteça novamente, a empresa quer uma solução confiável na AWS que minimize a perda de dados e armazene todas as transações em pelo menos dois nós.
 Qual solução atende a esses requisitos?